-Bolton memoir discusses plot to replace Pence, 'cool' Venezuela invasion, and more
+Bolton memoir discusses possibility of replacing Pence, 'cool' Venezuela invasion, and more

 "He went into the Middle East," the president said.
 "He was one of the big guns for, 'Let's go into Iraq,' and that didn't work out too well."
 Trump added that he had asked Bolton about a month into the latter's tenure as national security adviser, "What do you think?
 Do you think you made a mistake there?"

-"No, I don't think so," Trump said Bolton responded, to which the president said he replied, "Explain that one."
+"'No, I don't think so,'" Trump said Bolton responded, to which the president said he replied, "Explain that one."

 "He broke the law, very simple," Trump repeated.
 "I mean, as much as it's going to be broke.
 This is highly classified.
 That's the highest stage.
 It's highly classified information and he did not have approval.
 That's come out now very loud and very strong."